epfl-ada/ada-2024-project-deep5eekers/README.md

 Our analysis included the following components:

-- **Mention Count by Gender**: Counting the number and frequency of mentions for female and male characters in the plot.
+- **Mention / Character Count by Gender**: Counting the number and frequency of mentions for female and male characters in the plot.
 - **Word Cloud by Gender**: Visualizing words associated with each gender across various roles, such as possessive words, agents, and patients.
 - **Attributes and Emotion Word Cloud by Gender**: Highlighting inferred character attributes and emotions based on event analysis.